Skip to main content

 • “The gameplay feels incredibly smooth, batting has more weight and timing, and bowling finally feels truly tactical.”

-• “Completely disappointed with gameplay.
-I had this issue in Cricket 24 as well but I thought it would be fixed at least in 26.
+• “Completely disappointed with gameplay; I had this issue in Cricket 24 as well but thought it would be fixed at least in 26.
 I am playing in arcade mode.
-The issue is with gameplay: I'm checking edge mechanism of game; I put all edge meter good, ok, poor to 100%.
-Still, when I play good timing shots, I'm not getting edges.
-We don't have this issue in 22; if we put all edges to 100, every ball we touch will be edged in Cricket 22, and if I play poor shots all the time, I'm just missing the ball completely.
-Cricket 22 is a better game than this in terms of gameplay.
-I am completely disappointed.
-Bowling marker 100 has no impact; it's always late.”
+The issue is with gameplay: the edge mechanism doesn't work properly.
+Even when I put all edge meter settings to 100%, good timing shots don't edge.
+We don't have this issue in 22.
+Bowling marker at 100 has no impact; it's always late.”

 • graphics